 - 7b.4 SPP advises that the presumption in favour of sustainable development does not change the statutory status of the development plan as the starting point for decision making.
 Proposals that accord with up-to-date plans should be considered acceptable in principle and consideration should focus on the detailed matters arising.
-For proposals that do not accord with up-to-date development plans, the primacy of this plan is maintained, and the SPP and the presumption in favour of development the contributes to sustainable development will be material considerations. - 7b.5 Where relevant policies in a development plan are out-of date or the plan does not contain policies relevant to the proposal, then the presumption in favour of development that contributes to sustainable development will be a significant material consideration.
+For proposals that do not accord with up-to-date development plans, the primacy of this plan is maintained, and this SPP and the presumption in favour of development that contributes to sustainable development will be material considerations. - 7b.5 Where relevant policies in a development plan are out-of date or the plan does not contain policies relevant to the proposal, then the presumption in favour of development that contributes to sustainable development will be a significant material consideration.
 Decision making should also take into account any adverse impacts that would significantly and demonstrably outweigh the benefits when assessed against the wider policies of the SPP.
 The same principles should be applied where a development plan is more than 5 years old. - 7b.6 SPP advises that where a shortfall in the 5 year effective housing land supply emerges, development plan policies for the supply of housing will not be considered up-to-date.
-The Council currently has a shortfall in housing land supply (see paragraphs 7b.11 to 7b.14).
+The Council's 2018/19 Housing Land Audit, dated August 2019, indicates that there is a 4.1 year effective housing land supply in the Falkirk Council area.
+This amounts to a shortfall of 599 units in terms of the requirement for a 5 year supply.
 The presumption in favour of development that contributes to sustainable development will therefore be a significant material consideration in determining this planning application.
-The principles of sustainable development are set out in paragraph 7b.3.
-Policy HSG01 of the LDP reflects the requirements of SPP and sets out the order of preference for sustainable development proposals as being urban capacity sites, then brownfield sites, and lastly sustainable greenfield sites.

-7b.7 Where a plan is under review, SPP advises that it may be appropriate in some circumstances to consider whether granting planning permission would prejudice the emerging plan.
+The principles of sustainable development are set out in paragraph 7b.3 above.
+Policy HSG01 of the LDP reflects the requirements of SPP and sets out the order of preference for sustainable development proposals as being urban capacity sites, then brownfield sites, and lastly sustainable greenfield sites. - 7b.7 Where a plan is under review, SPP advises that it may be appropriate in some circumstances to consider whether granting planning permission would prejudice the emerging plan.
 Such circumstances are only likely to apply where the development proposed is so substantial or its cumulative effect would be so significant, that to grant planning permission would undermine the plan-making process by pre-determining decisions about the scale, location or phasing of new developments that are central to the emerging plan.
 Prematurity will be more relevant as a consideration the closer the plan is to adoption or approval.